Exposed in Your Project - JSON support

 Add JsonColumnType

-First, let's create and register a new column type - JsonColumnType
+First, let's create and register a new column type - JsonColumnType:

 // JsonColumnType.kt